 As part of our snow removal plan, we focus on areas that deal with public safety first.
 Streets around our Fire Department locations, Police Department, EMS, Somerset Fuel Center, Nursing Homes, and the hospital will be our focus.
-These areas have a direct impact on public safety and must be prioritized to allow our first responders to respond.
+These areas have a direct impact on public safety and will be prioritized to allow our first responders to access an emergency.